-The research activity will be conducted over the course of a 12-month period, commencing June 1, 2022 and ending no later than May 31, 2024.
+The research activity will be conducted over the course of a 12-month period, commencing June 1, 2023 and ending no later than May 31, 2024.
 Extensions will not be granted.
 Proposed research must take into consideration obtaining samples or other supplies and materials needed to carry out the research, as well as accessing labs or specialized equipment.

 This is a competitive scholarship program.
 Awards are based on merit, recognizing high academic achievement and promise.

-NC Space Grant will grant $8,000 per student for up to 10 student awards.
+NC Space Grant will grant $8,000 per student, for up to 12 student awards.
 Funding for related travel should be considered within the total award package.

 Awards are contingent upon receipt of NASA funding and the quality of submitted proposals.

 Applicants must be enrolled full-time in a program of study in STEM and have a specific, research project relevant to a NASA Mission Directorate, commercial space, and/or the ISS U.S. National Lab.

 NC Space Grant strongly encourages applications from undergraduate students from historically black colleges and universities (HBCUs) and minority serving institutions (MSIs) and/or from historically underserved and underrepresented communities.

 The Undergraduate Research Scholarship applicants must meet the following requirements:

 - A United States citizen.